patters-match/connect4/README.md

 There is animation.
 There are simple sound effects.
 When the game is won, the winning line flashes on screen.
 It is a beautiful implementation of Connect 4.

-It is astonishing that this fits into a single line of BASIC code occupying single screen.
+It is astonishing that it fits into a single line of BASIC occupying a single screen.
 My discovery of this feat had motivated me to make [my own one-liner game](https://github.com/patters-syno/line).
 Although I did use some of the coding tricks that this and [other one-liners](http://reptonix.awardspace.co.uk/sinclair/oneliners/) have employed, I had always wanted to fully unpick this listing to discover how it functioned.

 ## Source files